bigskysoftware/htmx/www/docs.md

 ## <a name="ajax"></a> [AJAX](#ajax)

-One of the primary features kutty provides are attributes that allow you to issue AJAX requests directly from HTML:
+The primary feature of kutty is attributes that allow you to issue AJAX requests directly from HTML:

 * [kt-get](/attributes/kt-get) - Issues a `GET` request to the given URL
 * [kt-post](/attributes/kt-post) - Issues a `POST` request to the given URL